-How to Draft a California Gun Trust or NFA Trust
+How to Get a California Gun Trust

 Riverside estate planning and tax attorney, Dennis Sandoval, is one of very few lawyers in Riverside County and San Bernardino County who is experienced in the proper drafting and administration of a California Gun Trust or NFA Trust.
 A NFA Trust or Gun Trust designed and drafted by Mr. Sandoval includes specific provisions relating to the rights, duties and liabilities of the trustor, trustee, successor trustees and beneficiaries relating to the ownership, transfer and possession of NFA weapons.

 Contact Our Riverside Office Today to Speak to a Gun Trust Attorney